AppliedConsciousnessLab/ACL/REPOSITORY_MAP.md

 ## Purpose

-This file provides a clear map of the current Applied Consciousness Lab (ACL) GitHub ecosystem.
+This document provides a clear map of the current Applied Consciousness Lab (ACL) GitHub ecosystem.

 Its purpose is to answer three questions: